Page Reviewed / Updated - September 30, 2020

 Residency – applicants must be legal residents of New Mexico.
 The program does not have an “elimination period”, meaning one does not have to be a state resident for a certain amount of time prior to receiving assistance.

-Resource / Asset Limits – in 2019, single applicants are allowed assets up to $40,000 in value, while married applicants are allowed up to $45,000 in assets.
-An individual’s home is considered exempt, given it is valued under $572,000 and the applicant lives in the home.
-Other items that are exempt include a single vehicle, household furnishings, and jewelry.
+Resource / Asset Limits – in 2020, single applicants are allowed assets up to $40,000 in value, while married applicants are allowed up to $45,000 in assets.

 Income Limits – the program does not have an income limit for eligibility purposes, but does consider income when calculating share of cost.
 Some medical related expenses are also considered when calculating one's cost share.
 Some participants receive assistance free of charge, and others incur fees based on a sliding scale.

 Each beneficiary is provided with a Care Plan that may include any of the following services.
-The maximum value for a Care Plan is $1000 / month in services.
+The maximum value for a Care Plan is approximately $1,000 / month in services.

-To learn more about the ASA In-Home Services Program, contact the South Dakota Department of Social Services, Division of Adult Services and Aging at 605-773-3165.
-You can also contact your local Adult Services and Aging office.
+To learn more about the ASA In-Home Services Program, contact Dakota at Home, South Dakota’s Aging and Disability Resource Center, at 833-663-9673.
+Dakota at Home is part of the South Dakota Department of Human Services, Division of Long Term Services & Supports (LTSS).
+One can also contact their local LTSS office.
 Click here to find the office nearest you.